 These participants are in Fit for Life, a program offering individualized exercise training plans to those with heart, lung or vascular disease.
-In addition to a fitness regime, patients have access to educational classes and a multidisciplinary team of physicians, dieticians and registered nurses.
+In addition to a fitness regime, patients have access to educational classes and a multidisciplinary team of physicians, dietitians, physiologists and registered nurses.
 One patient may have one-on-one sessions with a nutritionist for understanding a heart healthy diet, and another may choose to see a physical therapist if orthopaedic pain is impeding progress.
 Whatever the case, the goal is to improve patients’ health outcomes and return them to their daily lives.

 “The nurses themselves are all highly trained and certified cardiac and pulmonary rehab specialists,” says Mary Dohrmann, MD, medical director of cardiac rehabilitation at University Hospital.
 “They know how to handle every unexpected thing.”

 The team does more than just assist individuals at the rehabilitation facility.
 While they are still at the hospital, Fit for Life specialists will visit with patients who have had a qualifying event and have been referred by a physician.
 They educate patients about the Fit for Life program and encourage them to participate once they are discharged.